iyatan/prezo-drag-drop/README.md

 Please do not use any dragging related libaries.
 If you are having a hard time using Vue and strongly feel that you are more productive in React/something else, use it.

+## Deliverables

+- Fork this repo

+- Add your magic

+- Host it on vercel/netlify/anywhere else

+- Record a short video walking us through how you crushed this

+- Share the forked repo, the video and the hosted app with us

 ## Resources

 - [Drag and Drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API)